metaloom/loom/README.md

 ### Under the hood

 * Upgrade to Vert.x 4
-* No OrientDB support
 * Restructured REST models (No more custom serializes)

-## Questions

-### Why a rewrite and not a fork?

-Starting all-over gives me the option to address various flaws and create a new project structure.

-### Why is there no OrientDB support anymore?

-The usage of OrientDB is one of the biggest issues of Gentics Mesh.
-In my experience the database is not reliable for the usecase.
-An embedded DB makes it easy to startup a single instance but causes big problems when trying to address scaling.
-Additionally I have experience a lot of cases database inconsistencies and clustering issues.
-Futhermore the database does not provide support for transaction isolation and can't cope well in situations which lead to database contention. (e.g. when updating connected types of records in parallel)

 ## Development Status